Five structural costs are eroding your loyalty program economics. Each one is fixable.

 Won't reducing discounts cause member churn?

-DEFACTO eliminated coupons entirely and achieved 85.95% repurchase.
-The key is replacing discounts with perceived-value mechanics (points multipliers) that cost less but feel worth more.
+Not when discounts are replaced, not just removed.
+The key is perceived-value mechanics (points multipliers) that cost less but feel worth more — in production this has eliminated coupons entirely while lifting repeat purchase.
 Members who only bought on discount were margin-negative anyway.

 Which of the five cost categories should we tackle first?